 Level 1: Docker

-So we turn onto our systems.
+So we turn to our systems.
 It was kind of obvious that migrating existing microservices can be eased with Docker since docker provides standardized API for managing containers and thereby for packaged services.
 We (re)packaged the first services as Docker containers and uploaded them to the AWS registry.
 Packaging application into the container was straightforward and was seen as advantageous by the whole team even there are still some corners like currently unsolved service discovery.
 However, we managed to play with EC2 instances and Docker standard tools and gained the first experience with containers in the cloud.

 Level 2: Cluster management